top of page

 This year marks the Year of the Fire Horse—a time of courage, momentum, and decisive forward movement.
 It feels only right to step forward openly and invite you into this moment.

-The Tea Horse Kōryū Foundation has officially submitted its application for 501(c)(3) nonprofit status and is currently under IRS review.
-The Foundation is being formed to steward Japanese tea culture through education, accessibility, and long-term cultural care—work that requires intention, integrity, and meaningful support.
+The Tea Horse Kōryū Foundation has officially submitted its application for 501(c)(3) nonprofit status is official!

 🔥 In the spirit of the Fire Horse, the Kōryū Fellowship is already in motion.